opinion

 The Pay-by-Bank Process

 So, how does pay-by-bank work?
-During the checkout process on a merchant’s website or app, the customer selects a pay-by-bank method and is directed to a list of banks.
+During the checkout process on a merchant’s website or app, the customer selects pay-by-bank and is directed to a list of banks.
 The customer then selects their preferred bank.
 For authentication, customers are redirected to their familiar online banking portal or mobile banking app, where they log in with their username and password, or through biometric authentication such as fingerprint or iris recognition.

 A Bounty of Banking Benefits